sina-ehsani/sina-ehsani.github.io/about.md

 </p>

 <p style='text-align: justify;'>
-Currently, as a **Lead AI Engineer at Armada**, I am building the next generation of intelligent industrial systems.
+Currently, as a Lead AI Engineer at Armada, I am building the next generation of intelligent industrial systems.
 I lead the development of a sophisticated agentic AI platform that delivers real-time, natural-language insights to operators on the ground.
 Our system, optimized for edge deployment, already outperforms larger proprietary models by over 10% and is on track to boost industrial efficiency by 4.5%.
 </p>

 <p style='text-align: justify;'>